nanome-ai/plugin-data-table/README.md

 ## Usage

-To run Web Table in a Docker container:
+To run Data Table in a Docker container:

 ```sh
 $ cd docker